-- Order to keep confidential investigations conducted ex officio or by virtue of complaints, with knowledge of the TDLC's President. - Either ex officio or at the request of an interested party, request that certain parts of the file should be kept reserved or confidential. - Instruct that there will be no notice of the initiation of an investigation to the affected party, with the authorisation of the TDLC. - Require the TDLC to exercise any of its authorities and adopt preventive measures on the investigations that the FNE is developing. - 5) Agree with other public services and State agencies the electronic transfer of information, which does not have the character of secret or reserved according to the law.
-Likewise, and following a grounded resolution by the FNE, the electronic interconnection with private organisations or institutions may be agreed upon.
+- 1) Either ex officio or at the request of an interested party, request that certain parts of the file should be kept reserved or confidential. - Instruct that there will be no notice of the initiation of an investigation to the affected party, with the authorisation of the TDLC. - Require the TDLC to exercise any of its authorities and adopt preventive measures on the investigations that the FNE is developing.

-Additionally, investigative authorities of the competent criminal prosecutor's office when conducting a criminal investigation of collusion are the following:
+Additionally, investigative authorities of the competent criminal prosecutor's office when conducting a criminal investigation of collusion have the following powers:

-- 1) Exclusively lead the investigation. - 2) Instruct investigative actions to the Police. - Bring charges and indictments against the defendants.
-Request the Criminal Court for authorisation to lift bank secrecy, and, in general, other investigative actions, that can deprive, restrict or disturb the defendant or third parties of the exercise of rights that the Constitution ensures. - 5) Protect witnesses and victims and request protection measures. - 6) Request precautionary measures against the defendant in order to ensure its attendance before the Criminal Court.
+- 1) Exclusively lead the investigation. - 2) Instruct investigative actions to the police. - 3) Bring charges and indictments against the defendants. - Request the Criminal Court for authorisation to lift bank secrecy, and, in general, other investigative actions, that can deprive, restrict, or disturb the defendant or third parties of the exercise of rights that the Constitution ensures. - 5) Protect witnesses and victims and request protection measures. - Request precautionary measures against the defendant in order to, for example, ensure its attendance before the Criminal Court.